September 11, 2021

 Culture Representation: Taking place in an unnamed U.S. city, the horror film “We Need to Do Something” features an all-white cast representing the middle-class.

-There are an untold number of talented aspiring filmmakers who have great screenplays and need a big break to get their first feature film made.
+There are untold numbers of talented aspiring filmmakers who have great screenplays and need a big break to get their first feature film made.
 And that’s why it’s almost offensive that garbage like “We Need to Do Something” gets spewed into the world.
 The title of this movie should be “We Need to Do Something About Warning People to Avoid This Toxic Trash Posing as a Horror Film.”

 There are numerous horrifically bad horror movies that get made in any given year, usually by the same type of no-talent filmmakers who like to copy each other and try to outdo each other with disgusting or misogynistic content.
 “We Need to Do Something” can be considered among the worst of the worst because it’s truly time-wasting garbage with an almost non-existent plot, idiotic dialogue, horrendous acting, and worst of all for a horror movie: It’s not even scary.

 Directed by Sean King O’Grady, “We Need to Do Something” is based on Max Booth III’s novella of the same title.
 Booth also wrote the “We Need to Do Something” screenplay.
 You can tell this was based on a short story because 90% of this movie is badly conceived filler that goes nowhere but is instead stretched out into a feature-length run time.
-However, the filmmakers did such a horrible job with this story, it’s doubtful that it would’ve been better as a short film.
+However, the filmmakers did such a terrible job with this story, it’s doubtful that it would’ve been better as a short film.

 The entire plot of “We Need to Do Something” is about a family of four trapped in their house’s bathroom during and after a storm.
 Something large and heavy is blocking the door, which leads to the front yard, so that the door can barely open.
 There’s a window in this bathroom, which these morons don’t try to break to escape when the storm ends.

 Bizarre things start to happen.
 And then, the family’s teenage daughter, who has been dabbling in witchcraft in a same-sex romance with a classmate, becomes convinced that these spell experimentations have something do with the family being trapped.
 The father gets increasingly drunk until he becomes more dangerous than whatever is trapping the family in the bathroom.
-Oh, and there’s a rattlesnake that shows up twice.
+And there’s a rattlesnake that shows up twice.

 The first thing that viewers might notice is how weird it is that a house is designed to have a bathroom open into the front yard, when most houses’ bathrooms are located further inside a house.
 But the terrible production design ideas are the least of this crappy movie’s problems.
 This entire cesspool of filmmaking is an absolutely dull chore to watch.